cloudpilot-emu/cloudpilot-emu/doc/networking.md

 Double click it, expand the "Trust" section and set "SSL" to "Always trust".

+### Chrome

+Recent versions of Chrome have started to be unhappy with the certificate generated by Cloudpilot by default.
+This can be circumvented by generating the certificate as a full CA certificate by answering "YES" to the corresponding question during creation (use via the `--unrestricted-certificate`).

+WARNING: Be aware that a CA certificate can be used to break into encrypted network connections originating from your computer.
+Make sure that nobody else has access to the generated `.pem` file.

+As an alternative, you can open the website settings in chrome and enable "insecure content".
+This will allow you to run the proxy server over HTTP (by using the `--insecure` command line option).
+Note that you have to enter the full URL to the server in CloudpilotEmu in this case, and that the connection will not be encrypted.
+DON'T USE BASIC AUTHENTICATION IN THIS CASE.

+Chrome on Linux is a special case.
+On Linux, Chrome manages its own certificate store.
+In order to import the generated certificate you need to open the settings and navigate to "Privacy and Security" -> "Security" -> "Manage Certificates" -> "Authorities" and click "Import".
+You need to set the filter to "all files" in order to see and import the .cer file.
+In the dialog that opens, select "Trust this certificate for identifying websites".
+Chrome on Linux always requires a full CA certificate.

 ### Firefox

 Unfortunately, Firefox uses its own certificate store and ignores the store of your